Are you know the How Do You Calibrate a Thermometer. Calibrating a thermometer may be a simple, but necessary process.

 The duration choice bi-metal thermometers we sell have an optional calibration dial located on the rear of the dial case.
 The first and simplest method is by using comparison.

-That is, compare the thermometer you think might need re-calibration to a thermometer that has already been calibrated or that has been a national institute of standards and technology (NIST) certified.
+That is, compare the thermometer you think might need re-calibration to a thermometer that has already been calibrated or that has been a national Institute of Standards and Technology (NIST) certified.

-Which is Why an NIST-Certified Thermometer
+This is Why a NIST-Certified Thermometer

 Just compare the 2 and adjust the thermometer you’re calibrating to match the “correct” thermometer’s temperature.